 Understand program costs before committing to a student loan.
 To estimate the total cost of a master’s degree:

-- Use the Penn State Tuition and College Cost Estimator to project your annual cost before interest at the rate you plan to enroll.
-Multiply that times the number of years you need to complete your degree requirements.
+- Use the Penn State Tuition and College Cost Estimator to project your annual charges.
+Multiply that estimate times the number of years you need to complete your degree.

-- Use a loan repayment calculator such as the one at FinAid.org to estimate your cumulative program costs with interest and estimated monthly repayment amount.
+- Use a loan repayment calculator to estimate your cumulative program costs with loan interest and to estimate monthly repayment amounts.

 For more assistance with managing program costs, visit Financial Literacy at Penn State.